 Delicious apple and walnuts with the inviting scent of cinnamon, cardamom, vanilla combined with oats, and the natural sweetness of dates.
-This apple pie is a perfect treat for you and your family that you can enjoy every day!
+These apple pie bars are a perfect treat for you and your family that you can enjoy every day!

 A plant-based recipe with only whole plant food ingredients!
 And no oil!

-The Vegan Healthy Oats Apple Pie makes a great breakfast too.
+The Vegan Healthy Oats Apple Pie Bars make a great breakfast too.
 Incredible taste, everyone will love it!

 It is super healthy, sugar-free, and oil-free!
 A taste of apples, walnuts, and dates, with an optional raspberry topping.